 This course will focus on building foundational technique through literature and technical exercises with an emphasis on performance skills.
-Students advanced level.
-Students will receive two 50-minute lessons per week for a total of two credit hours.
-A weekly studio class may be required by the
+Students will receive a 50-minute lesson per week.
+A weekly studio class may be required by the instructor.
+A jury examination is required at the end of the semester.